50an6xy06r6n/hotswap_pcb_generator/guide/build_guide.md

 When printing the PCB, you may want to slow down your perimeter speed because there are a lot of small features that can cause fit issues if they're a little out of spec.
 It's better to spend a little more time printing and save yourself time cleaning up a ton of tiny holes and channels that didn't quite come out right.
 You should also make sure your flow and retraction are calibrated properly so you don't get underextrusion on small features like standoffs and the tops of wire channels.
 If you're printing a staggered-row layout, you should print the PCB top-side-down so that you don't end up with a bunch of unsupported bridges and overhangs.

 In general, I recommend printing out standalone switch, MCU, and TRRS sockets to test fit before you print the full PCB.
-You can use these test fits to tweak the values in `parameters.scad` to best suit your particular printing setup.
+You can use these test fits to tweak the values in `parameters.scad` to best suit your particular printing setup, as well as calibrate your printer for the holes etc.

 ### Print Cleanup
 <p align="center"><img src="../img/build_guide/01_case_flatlay.JPG" width="750px"></p>

 Unless your printer is super dialed-in, you'll probably need to do some amount of cleanup on your parts after you've printed them.
-The tools you'll need for this are a the utility knife, a 1mm drill bit in a pin vise (which is a handle you use to hold tiny drill bits), and a 1/16" drill bit in an electric drill.
+The tools you might need for this, depending on the issues you have, are a utility knife, a 1mm drill bit in a pin vise (which is a handle you use to hold tiny drill bits), and a 1/16" drill bit in an electric drill.

 As mentioned previously, elephant's foot can cause issues with the switch cutouts in the plate.
 If you notice this, use your utility knife to trim off the excess.
 If you find yourself needing to take off a lot of material, it may be faster to tweak your print settings and print it again.